History of the Canterbury-Bankstown Bulldogs: Super League War

 The most famous semi-final came the next week against arch-rivals Parramatta with Pay, Dymock, Smith and McCracken in their line up.
 The Parramatta side led 18–2 with 11 minutes remaining before Craig Polla-Mounter inspired a comeback.
 Canterbury scored three tries in the period of seven minutes to bring it back to 18–16 with Daryl Halligan landing a sideline goal to level up the scores before Polla-Mounter nearly snatched a win in regular time with a heart-stopping field goal just falling under the cross-bar.
-Canterbury would go on to win 32-20 in extra-time.
+Canterbury would go on to win 32–20 in extra-time.

 The Brisbane Broncos won the Grand Final 38-12 (after leading 12–10 at half time).
 The Super League War was now forgotten in a short period of time as they forged into a new era under the guidance of coach Steve Folkes.

 The 1998 season also marked the farewell to Belmore Sports Ground as the Bulldogs home ground.
-The decision to leave Belmore upset many of the clubs loyal supporters as the ground had so much history to it.
+The decision to leave Belmore upset many of the club's loyal supporters as the ground had so much history to it.
 Belmore was Canterbury's home for 547 matches between 1936–98 and they had a great record on home soil.
 Belmore was also the home ground for the Parramatta Eels between 1982 and 1985 as their new stadium was being built and St. George Dragons played at Belmore in 1988.
 Only the Sydney Cricket Ground, Sydney Sports Ground and North Sydney Oval have hosted more Premiership games than Belmore Sports Ground.
 Overall, Belmore hosted 602 Premiership games.

 Despite opposition from many supporters, Canterbury moved to Stadium Australia for the 1999 season and finished the Premiership rounds in fifth position with confidence gained from the Finals success in 1998 and signing new recruits Darren Smith, Bradley Clyde and Ricky Stuart.
 The Canterbury side were defeated in the second week of the Finals with Melbourne Storm's Matt Geyer swooping on a Stuart kick to seal victory in the dying minutes of the game.

 In 1998, the Bulldogs won the President's Cup competition.